IntersectMBO/ouroboros-consensus/docs/StyleGuide.md

 18. __Records__:

+    We purposefully discourage the use of `RecordWildCards`.

     For records we often use `NamedFieldPuns` to make it convenient to extract fields from the record.
-We also tend to use `RecordWildCards` when the fields of the record are all of the form
+We use the following convention when naming fields to avoid duplicate record fields (we do not use `DuplicateRecordFields`):

     ```haskell
     data SomeRecord = SomeRecord {